 TEP Goal Area Program Standards (SLOs) Measures/Tools Major Results Goal 3: Creates a learning community in which individual differences are respected, appreciated, and celebrated.
 3.1 Employs a wide range of teaching techniques to match the intellectual, emotional, physical, and social level of each student, and chooses teaching strategies and materials to achieve different curricular purposes.
 3.2 Creates lessons and activities that differentiate instruction, operating at multiple levels to meet individual student needs.
 3.3 Establishes a learning environment that promotes educational equity and implements strategies to address them, assuring all students are treated in an equitable and fair manner.
 3.4 Designs and/or modifies standards-based instruction in response to diagnosed student needs, including the needs of exceptional learners and English language learners.
 Appropriate provisions may include time and circumstances for work, tasks assigned, communication, and response modes.
 CO 6.2 3.5 Utilizes his/her understanding of educational disabilities and giftedness and their effects on student learning in order to individualize instruction for these students.
 CO 6.3 3.6 Develops and applies individualized education plans as required by law.
 CO 6.5 3.7 Teaches students within the scope of a teacher's legal responsibilities and students' educational rights, and follows procedures as specified in state, federal, and local statutes.
 CO 6.4 3.8 Uses specific knowledge of student medical conditions and medications and their possible effects on student learning and behavior.
-CO 6.7 Eportfolio Ratings at Admission to Education Faculty and Field Experience Teacher Recommendations Student Teacher Performance Ratings by Supervisors Ratings by Graduates after one year of teaching Ratings by Supervisors after One Year of Teaching Tool = Program Rubrics Ratings by graduates and their supervisors are not available until June 2014.
-At admission to education: Mean eportfolio ratings for 85% of students were in the "developing" range, the benchmark for this outcome.
-Weaknesses in self-evaluation and incomplete reflections were the most common reasons students failed to meet the benchmark.
-At program completion: Overall mean ratings of student teachers ranged from 3.34 to 3.72 for standards in this area.
+CO 6.7 Eportfolio Ratings at Admission to Education Faculty and Field Experience Teacher Recommendations Student Teacher Performance Ratings by Supervisors Ratings by Graduates after one year of teaching Ratings by Supervisors after One Year of Teaching Tool = Program Rubrics Ratings by graduates and their supervisors are not available until June 2015.
+At admission to education: Mean eportfolio ratings for 87% of students were in the "developing" range, the benchmark for this outcome.
+Low ratings were mostly related to students simply not including or having incomplete work and/or artifacts in the portfolio so that faculty had to award lower ratings.
+At program completion: Overall mean ratings of student teachers ranged from 3.32 to 3.75 for standards in this area.
 Among all students, performance was strongest on standards 3.3. and 3.7.
 Patterns of strengths/weaknesses varied for the 3 groups; for secondary and K-12 teachers, Goal 3 standards were among the lowest rated of all outcomes, but elementary teachers showed strengths in this area.
-Although 6 (6%) students received ratings <3.00 on one or more standards in this area, the low ratings were across different standards and majors (no pattern).
+Although 4 (4%) students received ratings <3.00 on one or more standards in this area, the low ratings were across different standards and majors and showed no discernable pattern.